 The largest trucks in these companies' fleets are 24 and 26 feet long.
 U-Haul is the only truck rental company to offer both of the larger sizes for a one-way trip, while Enterprise offers both sizes for local moves (the vehicle must be returned to the same location).
 Budget offers a 24-footer, and Penske has a 26-foot truck.
-One of these moving truck rentals can fit a large household's stuff in its large cargo interior — up to seven rooms' worth.
-As a bonus, no special license is needed to operate these trucks that rival the size of a semi-truck.
+One of these moving truck rentals can fit a large household's belongings in its large cargo interior — up to seven rooms' worth.

 Towing Your Car

-If your vehicle has all-wheel drive, you need to rent a car carrier; otherwise, there could be damage to your car's drivetrain.
+If the vehicle you want to tow has all-wheel drive, you need to rent a car carrier.
 A carrier like this lifts your car entirely up off the ground and onto the trailer, which means your car suffers no wear and tear.
-Car carriers are usually more expensive to rent than tow dollies because they're more in demand and weigh more, so you spend more to transport your car overall.

 Do You Need to Purchase Insurance?